1963 | Cook

 1997 | Hartley

-Radiographer David Hartley and Lawrence-Brown design the first delivery system to use trigger wires for controlled deployment, the basic design which is still used in the Zenith introduction system.
+Radiographer David Hartley and Dr Lawrence-Brown design the first delivery system to use trigger wires for controlled deployment, the basic design that is still used in the Zenith® introduction system.

 1998 | Stelter